tryscer/flock/flock-music.md

 	“Nothing, nothing, nothing.
 I just didn’t know you’re an important guy.”
 	“Just a cog in the machine,” laughs Barry.
 	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
-	“Well,” says Barry, suddenly sounding like his dad, “sometimes you need to be firm.”
+	“Well,” says Barry, suprised, and suddenly sounding like his dad, “sometimes you need to be firm.”
 	“You enjoy telling others what to do,” sighs Babatunde.
 	“Well — I mean —” says Barry.
 	“I used to like telling people what to do, too,” says Babatunde.
 “It’s human nature.
 Don’t feel too bad about that.”